-Nathan Clark of the Clarks family originally designed it after returning from Burma where he was posted with the West African Brigade.
+Nathan Clark of the Clarks family originally designed the desert boot after returning from Burma where he was posted with the West African Brigade.
 The desert boot then journeyed through the next few decades stretching through Beatnik culture, popping up in the Mod Revival era and finally settling as the true Retro Mod Classic it is today.

 The desert boot has a classic design, a beautiful shape and is extremely comfortable.
 Most importantly, the desert boot is practical and the fact that it can be worn with almost any outfit through all seasons cements it as an all-purpose wardrobe staple.

 Colour is a very personal choice and depends on a man’s personality and existing wardrobe.
-Because the desert boot is such a durable, versatile and stylish shoe, it would be smart to own at least a couple of pairs.
+Because the desert boot is such a durable, versatile and stylish shoe, it would be silly not to own a couple of different styles among your shoe collection.

 Desert Boots + Chinos